 Thesis Module M-002: Maste r Thesis Courses Title Typ Hrs/wk CP - Professoren der TUHH Admission Requirements According to General Regulations §21 (1): At least 60 credit points have to be achieved in study programme.
 The examinations board decides on exceptions.
 Recommended Previous Knowledge - After taking part successfully, students have reached the following learning results Professional Competence Knowledge The students can use specialized knowledge (facts, theories, and methods) of their subject competently on specialisissues.
-The students can explain in depth the relevant approaches and terminologies in one or more areas of their subjection describing current developments and taking up a critical position on them. • The students can place a research task in their subject area in its context and describe and critically assess the state research.
-CI-III- SKIIIS The students are able: • To select, apply and, if necessary, develop further methods that are suitable for solving the specialized problem in questi To apply knowledge they have acquired and methods they have learnt in the course of their studies to complex and incomplete the four studies in the studies of the studies of incompletely defined problems in a solution-oriented way.To develop new scientific findings in their subject area and subject them to a critical assessment. • To develop new sciencing infundings in their subject area and subject them to a childar assessment.
-Personal Competence Social Competence Students can Both in writing and orally outline a scientific issue for an expert audience accurately, understandably and in a structu way.
+The students can explain in depth the relevant approaches and terminologies in one or more areas of their subject describing current developments and taking up a critical position on them. • The students can place a research task in their subject area in its context and describe and critically assess the state research.
+Skills The students are able: To select, apply and, if necessary, develop further methods that are suitable for solving the specialized problem in questi • To apply knowledge they have acquired and methods they have learnt in the course of their studies to complex and incompletely defined problems in a solution-oriented way.
+To develop new scientific findings in their subject area and subject them to a critical assessment.
+Personal Competence Social Competence Students can Dath is writing and arally outline a crientific issue for an ownert audience accurately, understandably and is a structure.
+Both in writing and orally outline a scientific issue for an expert audience accurately, understandably and in a structu way.
 Deal with issues competently in an expert discussion and answer them in a manner that is appropriate to the address while upholding their own assessments and viewpoints convincingly.
-Autonomy Students are able: • To structure a project of their own in work packages and to work them off accordingly To structure a project of their own in work packages and to work them off accordingly.
-To work their way in depth into a largely unknown subject and to access the information required for them to do so.
+Autonomy Students are able: • To structure a project of their own in work packages and to work them off accordingly. • To work their way in depth into a largely unknown subject and to access the information required for them to do so.
 To apply the techniques of scientific work comprehensively in research of their own.
-Credit points Independent Study Time 900, Study Time in Lecture 0 Course achievement Examination According to General Regulations scale Assignment for the Civil Engineering: Thesis: Compulsory Following Curricula Bioprocess Engineering: Thesis: Compulsory Chemical and Bioprocess Engineering: Thesis: Compulsory Computer Science: Thesis: Compulsory Digital Journalism: Thesis: Compulsory Electrical Engineering: Thesis: Compulsory Energy Systems: Thesis: Compulsory Environmental Engineering: Thesis: Compulsory Aircraft Systems Engineering: Thesis: Compulsory Global Innovation Management: Thesis: Compulsory Computer Science in Engineering: Thesis: Compulsory Information and Communication Systems: Thesis: Compulsory Interdisciplinary Mathematics: Thesis: Compulsory International Production Management: Thesis: Compulsory International Management and Engineering: Thesis: Compulsory Joint European Master in Environmental Studies - Cities and Sustainability: Thesis: Compulsory Logistics, Infrastructure and Mobility: Thesis: Compulsory Materials Science: Thesis: Compulsory 1
+Workload in Hours Independent Study Time 900, Study Time in Lecture 0 Credit points Course achievement None Examination Thesis Examination duration and According to General Regulations scale - Civil Engineering: Thesis: Compulsory Following Curricula Bioprocess Engineering: Thesis: Compulsory Chemical and Bioprocess Engineering: Thesis: Compulsory Computer Science: Thesis: Compulsory Data Science: Thesis: Compulsory Electrical Engineering: Thesis: Compulsory Energy Systems: Thesis: Compulsory Environmental Engineering: Thesis: Compulsory Aircraft Systems Engineering: Thesis: Compulsory Global Innovation Management: Thesis: Compulsory Computer Science in Engineering: Thesis: Compulsory Information and Communication Systems: Thesis: Compulsory Interdisciplinary Mathematics: Thesis: Compulsory International Production Management: Thesis: Compulsory International Management and Engineering: Thesis: Compulsory Joint European Master in Environmental Studies - Cities and Sustainability: Thesis: Compulsory Logistics, Infrastructure and Mobility: Thesis: Compulsory Aeronautics: Thesis: Compulsory 1

-Mechanical Engineering and Management: Thesis: Compulsory Mechatronics: Thesis: Compulsory Biomedical Engineering: Thesis: Compulsory Microelectronics and Microsystems: Thesis: Compulsory Product Development, Materials and Production: Thesis: Compulsory Renewable Energies: Thesis: Compulsory Naval Architecture and Ocean Engineering: Thesis: Compulsory Ship and Offshore Technology: Thesis: Compulsory Teilstudiengang Lehramt Metalltechnik: Thesis: Compulsory Theoretical Mechanical Engineering: Thesis: Compulsory Process Engineering: Thesis: Compulsory Water and Environmental Engineering: Thesis: Compulsory Certification in Engineering & Advisory in Aviation: Thesis: Compulsory
+Materials Science and Engineering: Thesis: Compulsory Materials Science: Thesis: Compulsory Mechanical Engineering and Management: Thesis: Compulsory Mechatronics: Thesis: Compulsory Biomedical Engineering: Thesis: Compulsory Microelectronics and Microsystems: Thesis: Compulsory Product Development, Materials and Production: Thesis: Compulsory Renewable Energies: Thesis: Compulsory Naval Architecture and Ocean Engineering: Thesis: Compulsory Ship and Offshore Technology: Thesis: Compulsory Teilstudiengang Lehramt Metalltechnik: Thesis: Compulsory Theoretical Mechanical Engineering: Thesis: Compulsory Process Engineering: Thesis: Compulsory Water and Environmental Engineering: Thesis: Compulsory Certification in Engineering & Advisory in Aviation: Thesis: Compulsory